Pluripotent embryonic stem cells

 - As tissues, organs and organ systems develop, cells become more and more specialised

-- Having differentiated and specialised to fulfil particular roles, most adult cells gradually lose the ability to divide until, eventually, they are no longer able to divide
+- Cells must differentiate and specialise to fulfil particular roles.
+As a result, these adult cells gradually lose their ability to divide until eventually, they are no longer able to divide

 - However, small numbers of stem cells (known as adult stem cells) remain to produce new cells for the essential processes of growth, cell replacement and tissue repair